• Skip to primary navigation

 Why You'll Love This Recipe

-• Your family won't even recognize it's vegan!
-The sauce is seriously so rich and creamy, it's like it's made with butter and heavy cream.
-A real crowd-pleaser!
+• Your family won't even realize it's vegan!
+The silken tofu Alfredo sauce is unbelievably rich and creamy, like it's made with butter and heavy cream.
+It's a total crowd-pleaser, just like this seitan chicken cordon bleu.

 Ingredients and Substitutions